Research ethics and integrity

 How the process works, key contacts and committees.

-After first discussing your research with your supervisor or line manager, applications should be submitted to your School Research Ethics Committee (SREC) using the contacts below.
+After discussing your research with your supervisor or line manager, applications should be submitted to your School Research Ethics Committee (SREC).

 School Research Ethics Committee (SREC) contacts